top of page

 Wider Audience Reach

-Accessible graphics can be understood and appreciated by more people, including those with disabilities.
+Accessible graphics can be understood and appreciated by more people, including those with permanent, situational or temporary disabilities.
+There’s major purchasing power tied to accessibility: global spending power of people with disabilities and their families is often estimated around $13 trillion.

 Improved User Experience